kaizen375/PowerShell-Whisper-Subtitle-Generator/README.md

 1.  **Save the Script:** Save the PowerShell code as a `.ps1` file (e.g., `generate_subtitles.ps1`).
 2.  **Configure Whisper Command:** Open the `.ps1` file in a text editor and carefully configure the **`# USER: PLEASE CONFIGURE THIS`** section at the beginning.
 Choose the method you used to install Whisper and set the `$whisperCallMethod`, `$whisperPythonExecutable`, and `$whisperDirectCommand` variables accordingly.
 3.  **Place in Video Directory (Optional):** You can place the script in the same directory as your video files, or in a parent directory to process videos recursively.
-4.  **Run the Script:** Open PowerShell, navigate to the directory where you saved the script, and run it using the following command:
+4.  **Run the Script (batch):** Open PowerShell, navigate to the directory where you saved the script, and run it using the following command:
     ```powershell
     powershell -ExecutionPolicy Bypass -File .\generate_subtitles.ps1
     ```